 Marketing automation features can help you streamline marketing activities, increase customer engagement, gain insights based on customer data, and run effective campaigns.
 You can include functionality like email templates, an email scheduler, automated messages, and advanced email reporting and analytics.

 How can you effectively monitor your performance?
 Through an analytics dashboard with charts, diagrams, circles, and/or tables.
 This will help you get an overview of your to-do list and progress, clearly see your customer journey, get insights into customer satisfaction and retention strategies, and forecast and plan your sales.

 Multi-device support is becoming a necessity, not a luxury.
 Make sure your CRM app supports common devices your employees are likely to use.
 There are two ways of doing this: by creating a native app for Android, iOS, or both platforms, or by building a mobile-friendly website.
 The latter will cost you less to develop, but it can be quite tough to use some features such as reports on a mobile website.

 If you use third-party software, make sure you integrate your CRM with it to help you work smoother and faster.
 For example, if you use QuickBooks, integrate it so your CRM system allows you to create an estimate, convert it to an invoice, and send that invoice to QuickBooks.

 These aren’t the only features you can build in your CRM system.
 Your agency likely has unique workflows and business processes that might require custom functionality.
 Additionally, you may consider adding the following:

 To build or not to build a real estate CRM?

-We hope our guide has given you a better understanding of what impacts your buy vs build decision.
-If you realize your agency requires a custom CRM or if you have any questions about how to create your own CRM software, message us.
+We hope our guide to real estate CRM software development has given you a better understanding of what impacts your buy vs build decision.
+If you decide your agency requires a custom CRM or if you have any questions about how to create your own CRM software, message us.
 We’d be happy to help!